erroch/FFXIVRPEventCalendarPlugin/README.md

 ### About the FFXIV RP Event Calendar

-The event calenar has been in operation since early 2014, starting on Balmung and eventually spreading throughout the game worlds.
+The event calendar has been in operation since early 2014, starting on Balmung and eventually spreading throughout the game worlds.
-To submit an event please use https://xiv.page.link/new
+To submit an event please use https://xiv.fyi/new

-Please note, the calendar caters only to primarially roleplaying events of a non-adult only nature.
+Please note, the calendar caters only to primarily roleplaying events of a non-adult only nature.

 ### Contribution